-(c) Site visits.
+(C) Site visits.

-(i) Verification services must include site visit(s) that meet the requirements under WAC 173-424-810(4) and 830(2)(c).
+(i) Verification services must include site visit(s) that meet the requirements under WAC 173-424-810(4) and this subsection (2)(c).

 (ii) Site visit(s) conducted as part of verification services for validation or verification of fuel pathway applications or CFS reports submitted must meet the requirements of this section: